Frans Melckenbeeck

-Frans Melckenbeeck (born 15 November 1940) is a retired Belgian professional road bicycle racer.
+Frans Melckenbeeck (15 November 1940 – 28 October 2025) was a Belgian professional road bicycle racer.
 In 1962, Melckenbeeck won one stage of the Tour de France, and in 1963 he won Liège–Bastogne–Liège.
-He won 4 stages in the 1964 and 1965 Vuelta a España.
+He won four stages in the 1964 and 1965 Vuelta a España.
 Melckenbeeck also competed in the team pursuit at the 1960 Summer Olympics.

+In total, Melckenbeeck collected 240 victories, 64 of which as a professional rider.
+He also achieved success on the cycling tracks.

+A cycling race, the Grand Prix Frans Melckenbeek, is organized every year in his hometown of Lede.
+In 2018, Melckenbeeck became an honorary citizen of the municipality.

+Melckenbeeck died on 28 October 2025, at the age of 84.